BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 Each item in the bibliography.bibtex file starts with a @ entry which specifies the type of document followed by a curly opening bracket which specifies the key that should be included to create in-text citations.

 It is important to use this exact key to render correct mentions in the text.
-Let&#39;s see how that should be included in the R Markdown syntax.
+Let's see how that should be included in the R Markdown syntax.

 #### Single citation

 At the end of the first paragraph on the Introduction, where you find `[citation example 1]`.
-Remove this info and let&#39;s practice adding our first citation.
-Let&#39;s use the item with the key `freedman\_2020\_2017` from the bibliography.bibtex file in the second tab.
-In order to cite this work you should add this key after an &quot;@&quot; in between brackets, as follows:
+Remove this info and let's practice adding our first citation.
+Let's use the item with the key `freedman\_2020\_2017` from the bibliography.bibtex file in the second tab.
+In order to cite this work you should add this key after an ";"; in between brackets, as follows:

 ```
 [@freedman\_2020\_2017]